What do all the different nib sizes mean?

 - Italic (eg IF, IM, IB, 1.1mm, 1.5mm etc).
-A nib ground so that the tip is flat instead of rounded and often an untipped steel nib.
+A nib ground so that the tip is flat instead of rounded and usually an untipped steel nib.
 Designed to give extreme line variation between wide down-strokes and narrow side-strokes in the manner of a calligraphy pen.
 Usually specified in terms of width (in mm).
-Most factory-produced italic nibs are actually cursive-italics or stubs (see below) meaning the corners of the nib are rounded so allow continuous writing unlike a proper calligraphy nib that requires much greater care.
+Most factory-produced "italic" nibs are actually cursive-italics or sometimes stubs (see below) meaning the corners of the nib are rounded so allow continuous writing unlike a proper calligraphy nib that requires much greater skill and care.
 Common designations are: MI or IM (medium italic), 1.1mm, 1.5i etc.

 - Stub or ST. These can be thought of as a more rounded, gentler version of an italic nib such that good line variation is produced.
 These nibs usually have tipping.
-Like italic nibs, these are usually specified in terms of width (in mm) but can be simply labelled S or ST. Less demanding in terms of angle to the page than an italic or stub-italic nib.
-Often labelled S or ST.
+Like italic nibs, these are often specified in terms of width (in mm) but can be simply labelled S or ST. Less demanding in terms of angle to the page than an italic nib.

 - NP (needlepoint).
 A very small point to give an extremely fine line.
 Sometimes referred to as XXF or EEF (extra-extra-fine).
 Usually only available on Japanese pens (see below).